£80 inc VAT

 - Warehouse operatives.

-- Adventure activities where the risk assessment shows there is an increased risk of major haemorrhage.
+- Adventure activities where the risk assessment shows an increased risk of significant bleeding.
 Examples may include and are not limited to mountain biking over rough terrain with advanced groups, remote caving trips, and winter mountaineering.

 High Peak Wilderness First Aid Expedition Leader Module 3